zakattack9/zstoo.com/README.md

   - **Solved: exported abstract glow graphics as web PNGs**

 ### TODO
+- preload packages with webpack during loading screen
 - convert project id's on home page to use `ProjectId` SVG
   - remove `HelveticaBoldOutline.woff` font once converted
 - design desktop views and compatibility
 - UI testing with Enzyme and Jest
 - ensure all GSAP animations have necessary `refs` to their respective components
 - create mixins for css properties with vendor prefixes
-- create pipeline for deployment
 - move and host zaksakata.com/photogrpahy in a seperate s3 bucket
 - ~link zaksakata.com/photogrpahy under subdomain (photos.zaksakata.com)~
 - implement cleanup for gsap timelines and scrollscene objects